The corner where Raymond Washington was killed

 During his teenage years, he was a member of a gang called The Avenues.
 However, he left after one of the leaders physically reprimanded him for bullying and robbing people.

 In 1969, Washington created a street gang called the Crips.
-Although it originally started out as a small outfit of teenage troublemakers, it did not take him long to grow it into something that was much bigger.
+Although it originally started out as a small outfit of teenage troublemakers, it did not take him long to grow it into something much bigger.

 His strategy during this "expansion period" was pretty simple.